TakamotoAI/Perl-Tcl-Tk-Tutorial/README.md

 Disadvantages of Tcl/Tk

-- Binding for Perl (Tcl::pTk) seems not to be used very much, so not a big community to help (but responsibe module mantainer!)
+- Binding for Perl (Tcl::pTk) seems not to be used very much, so not a big community to help (but very responsive module mantainer!)
 - As a consequence of the previous point, not many info around
 - You need to install Tcl/Tk separately (different to Perl/Tk which is just a normal Perl module), and learn how to deploy it in an application if you are gonna to distribute it